 Several types of grid systems are appropriate for analyzing flow problems; a summary is shown in the figure below.
 Grids are usually categorized according to their geometric shape, e.g., O-grids, C-grids, and H-type grids.
 The O-grids and C-grids are often used to analyze the flows about wings as they can conform to the curved airfoil shape of the surface, which are called body-fitted grids, as shown in the figure below.
 H-type grids are also used; they allow a compromise between the advantages of a Cartesian grid geometry and the ability to refine the grid near a surface to resolve the boundary layer.
 Nodes are the intersection points on the grid, and the nodes make up a cell.
 The numerical solution to the flow properties is then based on finite-difference or finite-volume solutions applied over the nodes and cells.

 As shown in the figure below, creating a CFD grid for a wing or other lifting surface involves defining its geometry accurately, and refining the grid to capture the flow details.
 It must include fine surface meshes to resolve boundary layer flows, denser grids near the wing tip to resolve the formation and roll-up of the wing tip vortices, and smooth cell transitions to avoid any numerical discretization issues.
-Adaptive Mesh Refinement (AMR) may be used to capture transient (time-dependent) phenomena.
+Adaptive Mesh Refinement (AMR) may better capture transient (time-dependent) phenomena.
 This approach ensures an accurate representation of aerodynamic characteristics.

 Overset or chimera grid systems are locally refined grids superimposed upon a primary or background grid, as shown in the figure below, which is like adding a grid patch where and when needed.
 These overlapping grids help resolve local flow phenomena without griding the entire flow domain at high resolution, thereby saving computational effort.
 They can also be used to overcome specific difficulties in dealing with a domain that is most easily meshed using separate grids that move relative to each other, such as propellers and rotors relative to an airframe.